Viral Infections In Children: Treatment And Preventions

 • Stuffy nose: Nasal decongestants

-In cases of severe respiratory distress or stomach flu in kids, your doctor may hospitalize and initiate ventilatory support if needed.
+In cases of severe respiratory distress or gastroenteritis (stomach flu) in children, your doctor may hospitalize and initiate ventilatory support if needed.
 The treatments listed above are not indicated for all children with symptoms; you may consult your child’s doctor for appropriate treatment and dosage.

 Antiviral drugs interfere with the replication of the viruses in the body: influenza, HIV, hepatitis C, etc. are treated with antivirals if required.
 Antivirals are often effective against one or two types of viruses, unlike antibiotics that can cover a broad spectrum of bacterial infections.